iacchus/iacchus-table-language/README.md

 lines so that we dont need to limit the column names to be declared in only one line.

-## The Body
+## The Table Body

 After the header, each new line with indentation 0 (not indented) will be treated as table cell.

-If the line needs to be broken in various lines, the line continuation will be syntatically representing by adding indentation to the broken lines, this is, by adding spaces before the caracters in the new broken lines.
+If the line needs to be broken in various lines, the line continuation will be syntatically representing by adding indentation to the broken lines, this is, by adding spaces before the characters in the new broken lines.
 The amount of spaces if not actually enforced, but it is enforced that multiple indented lines have the same amount of spaces than the indented line before.
 Example: